Visiting the Biltmore Estate: Our Best Tips & 10 Cool Things to Do!

 It is essential to book your visit to the Biltmore in advance in order to secure a chance to tour the house (which is, without a doubt, the star of the show).

-Ticket prices vary based on the package that you buy, how far in advance you purchase, and what time of year you’re visiting, but currently start at $76 per person.
+Ticket prices vary based on the package that you buy, how far in advance you purchase, and what time of year you’re visiting, but start at $80 per person as of 2026.

 For context, we visited on a weekday in June and were able to schedule our visit 48 hours in advance, but only had a couple of house tour times to choose from, as most were already sold out.